North Carolina vs. Kentucky College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 North Carolina Performance Insights

-- The Tar Heels outscore opponents by 11.4 points per game (posting 85.1 points per game, 24th in college basketball, and conceding 73.7 per outing, 248th in college basketball) and have a +103 scoring differential.
+- The Wildcats outscore opponents by 18.2 points per game (posting 90.6 points per game, sixth in college basketball, and giving up 72.4 per contest, 216th in college basketball) and have a +163 scoring differential.

-- North Carolina comes out on top in the rebound battle by an average of 4.9 boards.
-It collects 38.8 rebounds per game (87th in college basketball) compared to its opponents' 33.9.
+- Kentucky wins the rebound battle by an average of 1.6 boards.
+It grabs 37.8 rebounds per game (133rd in college basketball) compared to its opponents' 36.2.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.